akka/akka-persistence-jdbc/README.md

 # What's new?
 For the full list of what's new see [this wiki page] (https://github.com/dnvriend/akka-persistence-jdbc/wiki/Version-History).

+## 2.2.8 (2016-02-18)
+  - Added InMemory option for journal and snapshot storage, for testing

 ## 2.2.7 (2016-02-17)
   - Akka 2.4.2-RC3 -> 2.4.2